 A.J.
 Deeming.
 Osmium-coordinated alkene and alkyne ligands derived from triethylphosphine and diethylphenylphosphine.
 AJournal of Organometallic Chemistry.
 1977, 128, (1) 63-72.

 Combustible liquid.
 Harmful if swallowed.
 Harmful in contact with skin.
-Toxic if inhaled.
+Harmful if inhaled.